OpenEvalProject/evals/manuscripts/elife-77492/v2/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/77492/elife-77492-fig3-v2.jpg)

-**Figure 3.:** 15N labeling confirms amine assimilation from the supplied amino acid in the glutamate auxotrophic (glut-aux) strain.(A) The glut-aux strain was incubated in 15N-NH4Cl M9 medium with 20 mM glycerol as carbon source.
+**Figure 3.:** (A) The glut-aux strain was incubated in 15N-NH4Cl M9 medium with 20 mM glycerol as carbon source.
 15N labeling pattern in analyzed proteinogenic amino acids (single letter code) upon feeding with 5 mM of unlabeled amino acids glutamate, proline, aspartate, tryptophan, or leucine as amine donors (three-letter code).
 The labeling patterns of the amino acids A, F, L, M, P, S, and T were identical to the supplied amino acids and hence only a representative dataset is shown.
 Data represents means of triplicate measurements with errors <5%.
 (B) Schematic presentation of expected ammonium incorporation in glut-aux grown on M9 with 15N-NH4Cl with 20 mM glycerol as carbon source and an unlabeled amino acid as ammonium source.
 Since the genes encoding glutamate dehydrogenase (GDH) and glutamine 2-ketoglutarate aminotransferase (GOGAT) are deleted in the glut-aux (red crosses), the glut-aux thus relies on the provided amino acid for biosynthesis of unlabeled (gray) glutamate.
 During glutamine biosynthesis, the glut-aux assimilates free ammonium (boxes) supplied as 115N-NH4Cl to form once-labeled glutamine that is used for carbamoyl-phosphate biosynthesis and thus results in once-labeled arginine.

 To further validate that growth of the glut-aux strain is limited by the supply of amine groups from the amino acids provided in the medium, we cultivated it using different concentrations of amino acids (Figure 4).
 As expected, we found that biomass yield, as indicated by the maximal OD600, directly correlated with the concentration of the supplemented amino acid.
 All amino acids showed the same dependency of biomass yield on concentration, with the exception of ornithine, which supported roughly double the yield for each concentration.
 This is in line with the fact that transaminases can transfer both amine groups from the ornithine degradation intermediate putrescine to 2-ketoglutarate to form glutamate (Prieto-Santos et al., 1986) (rescue mechanism III, Figure 1).
 As this ornithine degradation pathway is induced by nitrogen starvation (Schneider et al., 2013; Schneider and Reitzer, 2012), growth of the glut-aux strain with ornithine as amine group donor was observed only when ammonia was omitted in the medium.
 The correlation of maximal OD600 to amino acid concentration confirms that amine supply from the amino acid limits biomass yield in the glut-aux strain in the same manner for all tested amino acids.
 To our surprise, glutamate was not the amine donor supporting fastest growth of the glut-aux strain.
 Even proline, which, in order to donate its amine group, needs to be converted to glutamate (rescue mechanism IV, Figure 1), supported faster growth (Figure 4).
 This, together with the fact that the growth rate increased proportionally with the glutamate concentration, indicates that glutamate uptake is limiting growth of the glut-aux strain.